Eyelid Surgery in Houston TX

 After carefully rechecking the lid, the incisions are closed with tiny sutures or stitches.

-You will have virtually no pain whatever following your eyelid surgery.
+You will have virtually no pain whatever following your blepharoplasty.
 You'll have some swelling for the first two or three days after surgery, but it decreases rapidly by the third day.

 For eyelid procedures, the average....